Cornubia, Queensland: Geography

 Cornubia is situated 28 km south-east of the Brisbane central business district.
 Many street names reflect its lush bush setting (e.g. Sugarwood, Parkview).
 The Beenleigh–Redland Bay Road runs through the south of the locality from west to east.

 History

+Cornubia was originally named Cornubia Park, getting its name from the property's owners in the 1920s, during this time, it was a large farm, with timber getting, dairying, crops of corn, oats and barley being the main activities carried out.
+In September 1934, the land was purchased by the Jessens, and they changed the name of the property to Cornubia.
+The land was sold again in 1956 and was subdivided into smaller lots.
+By the early 1980's residential development was apparent.

 Cornubia was named as a bounded locality by Queensland Place Names Board on 1 May 1975.
 Cornubia is the Latin name for Cornwall.

-St Matthew's Catholic Primary School opened on 23 January 1984 with 57 students in Years 1 through 3 with the support of the Sisters of St Joseph of the Sacred Heart in the tradition of Mary McKillop.
+St Matthew's Catholic Primary School opened on 23 January 1984 with 57 students in Years 1 through 3 with the support of the Sisters of St Joseph of the Sacred Heart in the tradition of Mary MacKillop.

 Chisholm Catholic College opened in 1992.